-We thank all these professionals for their valuable contribution to monitoring morbidity among refugees/migrants, which is necessary for appropriate public health action.
+We thank all these professionals for their valuable contribution to monitoring morbidity among refugees/migrants , which is necessary for appropriate public health action.

-A. Information from the system for epidemiological surveillance in points of care for refugees/migrants

-During week 50/2017 (11/12 to 17/12), the system for epidemiological surveillance in points of care for refugees/migrants received data from 23 centres hosting refugees/migrants out of a total of 25 centres participating in the system (rate 92%).
+A. Information from the system for epidemiological surveillance in points of care for refugees/ migrants refugees/migrants received data from 20 centres hosting refugees/migrants out of a total of 24 centres participating in the system (rate 83%).